xuanhun/articles/visactor/sourcecode/vchart/en/1-vchart-basic-principles.md

 }

 ```
 The lifecycle of VChart mainly includes:

 1. Initialization of configuration and data

-1. Creating chart instance
+1. Creation of chart instance

 1. Layout calculation

 1. Rendering

 1. Interaction event handling

-1. Update and destruction
+1. Updating and destruction

-#### Module Chart Class (Chart)
+#### Modular Chart Class (Chart)

 The chart module implements various types of charts, such as bar charts, line charts, pie charts, etc., all inheriting from BaseChart.

 ```Typescript
 // packages/vchart/src/chart/base/base-chart.ts